 “It is the combination of bland characters, linguistic humor lost in translation, tired gags and horrible comedic timing that all came together to make this how and unwatchable cluster f*ck!”

-As Nichijou is a comedy type of show, the humor is simplistic and is considered one of the show’s flaws.
+As Nichijou is a comedy type of show, the humour is simplistic and is considered one of the show’s flaws.
 It’s mainly one of the reasons why the show failed (In Japan).

 It wasn’t able to build a Japanese fandom.
-And since Japan is the only place where Nichijou is licensed most of its profit relied on the Japanese audience.
+And since Japan is the only place where Nichijou is licensed most of its profit relies on the Japanese audience.

 Their main profit-making audience didn’t like the show.
 4-panel comic adaptations are far from fresh and needs some sort of gimmick to differentiate itself from the pack

-For example, Lucky Star, it used countless parodies, playful mockery and over the top jokes and it’s beautiful and colorful animation adds to its upbeat and energetic aesthetic.
+For example, Lucky Star, it used countless parodies, playful mockery and over the top jokes and its

 But Nichijou was a mess.

-it’s filled without tired jokes that have been overused and with an art style that simply didn’t fit the standard
+it’s filled with tired jokes that have been overused and with an art style that simply didn’t fit the standard anime viewer’s pallet.

-All of these faults that the show represents is a big reason as to why it became one of the biggest failures ever made by KyoAni.
+All of these faults that the show represents are a big reason why it became one of the biggest failures ever made by KyoAni.